-A ground state may actually contain privacy variables, representing the possible uncertainty of the intruder in this state, but each variable has one concrete value that represents the truth in that state, which will be expressed by a formula $\gamma$ that the intruder does not have access to (and the frame concr is an instance of one of the structi under $\gamma$ ).
+A ground state may actually contain privacy variables, representing the possible uncertainty of the intruder in this state, but each variable has one concrete value that represents the truth in that state, which will be expressed by a formula γ that the intruder does not have access to (and the frame concr is an instance of one of the struct_i under γ).
 This is the reason why we call it a ground state, even though it contains variables.
 A symbolic state includes actually two symbolic layers.
-For the first symbolic layer, we define a symbolic state to merge all those ground states that differ only in the concrete $\gamma$ and thus the concrete frame concr, i.e., where the intruder has the same uncertainty.
-Therefore, a symbolic state does not contain $\gamma$ and concr, and has no underlined possibility.
-Thus, we need to keep track of the released formula $\alpha_i$ for each possibility separately.
-A second symbolic layer is to use intruder variables and FLICs to avoid enumerating the infinite choices that the intruder has when sending messages, thus the frames structi are generalized to FLICs $\mathcal{A}i$ in symbolic states.
+First, it merges all those states that differ only in the concrete γ and thus the concrete frame concr, i.e., where the intruder has the same uncertainty.
+In fact, the symbolic states do not have γ and concr anymore, and since no possibility is underlined we now have a formula α_i for each possibility, corresponding to the additional payload information which the process in that possibility may have released.
+Second, we use intruder variables and FLICs to avoid enumerating the infinite choices that the intruder has when sending messages, thus the frames struct_i are generalized to FLICs A_i in symbolic states.

-Like a ground state, a symbolic state S contains processes (one for each $A_i$ ) that represent pending steps of a transaction being executed.
+Like a ground state, a symbolic state S contains processes (one for each A_i) that represent pending steps of a transaction being executed.
 Only when these steps have been worked off and we have only 0-processes remaining (and certain evaluations have been made), the resulting finished symbolic state is a reachable (symbolic) state of the transition system.
 This in particular ensures that transactions can only be executed atomically.
-Moreover, to keep track of the intruder experiments that have already been performed (i.e., comparing the outcome of two recipes - details in \$V), in a symbolic state we have a set Checked that contains pairs of a label and a recipe.
+Moreover, to keep track of the intruder experiments that have already been performed (i.e., comparing the outcome of two recipes - details in §V), in a symbolic state we have a set Checked that contains pairs of a label and a recipe.